jnozzi/cocoadev.com/markdown/SimpleCoreDataWithSimpleGUI.md

 Honestly, I do not understand this.
 I re-read this paragraph many times but I just don't get it.

-On the screen, there is the first General/NSTextField which is bound to Entity attribute "A", i. e., in Inspector > Bindings > value > Results(General/NSArrayController), selection, a.
+On the screen, there is the first NSTextField which is bound to Entity attribute "A", i. e., in Inspector > Bindings > value > Results(NSArrayController), selection, a.
 Similar applies to the second field "B".

 My -solve function would add [selectedEntity valueForKey:"a"] and [selectedEntity valueForKey:"b"], right?

 Now, what on earth is "selectedEntity"?
 How is it possible to get it?
 Should it be passed to -solve through its argument?
 Or, is there another way, how to access it?
 And what should the -solve return?
-Nothing, because it sets up [selectedEntity setValue:myResult forKey:@"result"], i. e., the third General/NSTextField?
+Nothing, because it sets up [selectedEntity setValue:myResult forKey:@"result"], i. e., the third NSTextField?
 Or, should it return the result of A adds B, so I can (somehow?) bind it to my GUI via Inspector?
-Maybe, to bind it to General/NSButton "Solve"?
-With another words, how to invoke -solve when "Solve" General/NSButton is pressed?
+Maybe, to bind it to NSButton "Solve"?
+With another words, how to invoke -solve when "Solve" NSButton is pressed?
 Or am I completely wrong here?

 As you can see I am quite lost here.
 I really try to read and to understand many articles, tutorials, guides, etc. and I also re-read the above mentioned article but I am just lost.Please, would you be so kind, and reveal more?